 The Power of a Simple Gift

 Nothing sparks the excitement of the holidays than seeing a simple smile.
 Especially if it’s from someone who is in need of one.
 This year, my son and I will take cookies to a local nursing home during the holidays.
 I know there are a few people who live there that don’t have anyone to spend the holidays with.
-So this will be special to them.
+So this will be special for them.

 Last year, we took blankets to the same nursing home, and I can remember the smiles on their faces when we walked through the front door.
 All they saw were me and my son each carrying a box.
 They saw nothing in the boxes, just us walking in.
 I handed the box to the front desk person and told her what it was and then we left.
 I can just imagine how happy a few were when they were presented with a blanket.

-When thinking what we could do for them this year, I came up with a box of cookies – something simple, yet meaningful.
+When thinking about what we could do for them this year, I came up with a box of cookies – something simple, yet meaningful.
 However, we couldn’t just take a box of cookies to them, we wanted to make it a little more special, so we made a holiday gift box to put cookies inside.
 Here’s how we did it.

 DIY Holiday Gift-giving Box

-Last, I put wax paper inside, then a small amount of shred and made dividers from white cardboard.
+Last, I put wax paper inside, then added a small amount of shred and made dividers from white cardboard.
 Brody and I made some cookies and also bought some at the store.
 Giving doesn’t have to cost a lot to make it special.

 Brody and I will be delivering this box of cookies to the nursing home before Thanksgiving.

 The power of a simple gift lies within all of us.
 It could be as simple as a box of store-bought cookies or a blanket or even a pair of socks.
 It doesn’t have to cost a lot to make someone smile!
-Be like us and b+b, give to someone in need this holiday season.

 If you’re also looking for a simple dessert to make for the holidays, I’ve got the best Old Fashion Strawberry Bread recipe that I’ve been making for years.